Evanlab02/ShoppingListApp/ROADMAP.md

 #### E2E Tests Rewrite (High Priority)

 - [x] Add custom command that pre-populates the database with test data
-- [ ] Add custom command that clears the database
+- [x] Add custom command that clears the database (Not necessary as the container gets destroyed)
 - [ ] Rewrite E2E Tests to utilize the custom commands

 #### Item App (Medium Priority)